Zhangxy6277/Epicker-Guide/Epicker-Guide.md

 #### GCC and CUDA

-The deep learning programming framework we use is pytorch.
-And because pytorch does not have a version that is compatible all CUDA versions, we provide installation packages for different environments.
+We use pytorch as our deep learning framework.
+And because pytorch does not have a version that is compatible with all CUDA versions, we provide installation packages for different environments.
 For an old version EPicker, CUDA9.0 and G++ 4.8.5 are enough to conduct installation.
 For higher versions, G++>=5.0 and CUDA10+ are needed.

 #### Network

 Considering some GPU nodes may not have access to Internet, we additionally provide offline packages.
 All third party dependencies are included in this installation script.
 You only need to download an appropriate package and simply run it in your terminal.

 Certainly, if your machine is Internet-available, you also need to download an installation script.
-But third party dependencies will be downloaded through the installer according to your local envrionment.
+But third party dependencies will be downloaded automatically through the installer according to your local envrionment.

 ### Download